Have you tried to search for statistics on cancer in Singapore?

 The data shows that the age-standardised cancer rate is 248.9 for every 100,000 (both sexes) in Singapore.

-Here are the most common cancers for men:
+Here are the top 10 most common cancers for men:

-As you can see, the top cancer for men is Colorectal cancer at 17.2%, and just following closely behind is Lung cancer and Prostate cancer at 14.8% and 13% respectively.
+As you can see, the top cancer for men is Colo-rectum cancer at 16.8%, and just following closely behind are Lung cancer and Prostate cancer at 14.5% and 14% respectively.

-Here are the most common cancers for women:
+Here are the top 10 most common cancers for women:

-From the data, the top cancer for women is Breast cancer at 29.1%.
-It’s much more common compared to the rest by a huge margin.
+From the data, the top cancer for women is Breast cancer at 29.4%.
+It’s more common compared to the rest by a huge margin.

-5) Men Are More Likely to Develop Cancer (Or Is It?)
+6) Men Are More Likely to Develop Cancer (or Is It?)

 Throughout the years, it is widely known that men have a higher probability to get cancer.